eka-foundation/blockable/README.md

 **DEGREE 5: code**

 Complete transparency and arbitrary configurability is provided for builders and advanced users through providing access to the underlying source codes of a block.
 Note that the codes reflect the functionality associated with the block.

+### block movement

+Each block has the additional properties of moving.
+Blocks can move in a 2-dimensional cordinates.
+Blocks can't rotate or turn.
+Blocks can be placed adjacent (to left or right) of other blocks, or on top of other blocks.
+Blocks can't overlay another block, and movement a block or a set of blocks can be restricted in any way, for example to prevent end-states that

+### execution

+Blocks are first arranged by the user, as well as configured, in the desired way much like a user would go through the process of completing a web form in a typical modern user interface.
+Once a desired end-state is reached, the resulting implicit computer codes are computed.